Newseum: Permanent exhibits

 Cox Enterprises First Amendment Gallery: This gallery explored the role that the First Amendment's guarantee of rights (religion, speech, press, assembly and petition) has played in the United States over the past 200 years.
 The exhibit presented historical news clips that exemplify the five freedoms.
 "Our liberty depends on the freedom of the press," said Thomas Jefferson, "and that cannot be limited without being lost."

-Time Warner World News Gallery: In this gallery, a large map, rating 190 countries, illustrated the differences in press freedom around the world.
-Newspaper Headlines and international television feeds were available for examination.
-International journalists who risked their lives on the job were also heralded here.

-Today's Front Pages Gallery: The Newseum received digital submissions of over 700 front pages from around the world.
-Roughly 80 were enlarged and printed for display in this space and additional papers line the entrance of the building.
-One from every state and the District of Columbia was chosen as well as a sampling of international newspapers.

-FBI Exhibit: The "Inside Today's FBI" exhibit gave visitors a view into the FBI's work, with a focus on the fight against terrorism and cybercrime in the post 9/11 world.
-Artifacts in the exhibit included the Unabomber's cabin, a car belonging to the 9/11 hijackers that was found abandoned in a Virginia airport parking lot, engine parts from the plane that crashed into the World Trade Center South Tower on 9/11, and running shoes belonging to a Boston Globe reporter who went from running in the Boston Marathon to covering the terrorist attack.

 Journalists Memorial: Memorialized journalists who died in the course of their duties.
 This exhibit displayed artifacts from hazardous journalistic missions.
-Included was the laptop computer used by Daniel Pearl, the bloodstained notebook of Michael Weisskopf, and the 1976 Datsun 710 belonging to Don Bolles that was bombed in Phoenix, Arizona.
-Also featured was a sobering display of more than 1,800 names written in a glass tablet, marking the deaths of those who died in pursuit of the news.
+Included was the laptop computer used by Daniel Pearl, the bloodstained notebook of Michael Weisskopf, and the 1976 Datsun 710 belonging to Don Bolles that was bombed in Phoenix.
+Also featured was a sobering display of more than 1,800 names etched on a series of glass tablets, marking the deaths of those who died in pursuit of the news.
 The gallery also contained photographs of hundreds of those journalists and access to more detailed information on every honored journalist.

-Hank Greenspun Terrace on Pennsylvania Avenue: The Newseum terrace offered a panoramic view of Washington, DC overlooking one of America's most iconic streets, Pennsylvania Avenue.
-The view included landmarks and monuments such as the U.S. Capitol, the National Gallery of Art, the National Archives Building and the Washington Monument.
-On the terrace visitors could read about the events that played a role in developing Pennsylvania Avenue, from presidential parades and funeral processions to celebrations and protests.
-The 2009 Obama Inauguration parade was covered by cable news outlets from the Terrace.

-The Bancroft Family Ethics Center: In the Ethics Center, computers allowed visitors to debate journalistic dilemmas and compare their answers with reporters and other visitors.